+As a different kind of DL network structure, RNNs refer to another supervised learning model.
+The main idea behind implementing RNNs regards their capability of improving their learning by repetitive observations of a given phenom or object, often associated with a time-series collection.
+A type of RNN being currently implemented in multiple tasks is the Long Short-Term Memory (LSTM)\citep{Hochreiter1997}.
 In the remote sensing field, RNN models have been applied to deal with time series tasks analysis, aiming to produce, for example, land cover mapping \citep{Ienco2017,HoTongMinh2018}.
 For a pixel-based time series analysis aiming to discriminate classes of winter vegetation coverage using SAR Sentinel-1 \citep{HoTongMinh2018}, it was verified that RNN models outperformed classical ML approaches.
-A recent approach, \citep{Feng2020}, for accurate vegetation mapping, combined a multi-scale CNN to extract spatial features from UAV-RGB imagery and then fed an attention-based RNN to establish the sequential dependency between multi-temporal features.
+A recent approach \citep{Feng2020} for accurate vegetation mapping combined multiscale CNN to extract spatial features from UAV-RGB imagery and then fed an attention-based RNN to establish the sequential dependency between multitemporal features.
 The aggregated spatial-temporal features are used to predict the vegetable category.
 Such examples with remote sensing data demonstrate the potential in which RNNs are being used.
 Also, one prominent type of architecture is the CNN-LSTM method (Fig.~\ref{cnn_lstm}).
-This network uses convolutional layers to extract important features from the given input image, and feed the LSTM.
+This network uses convolutional layers to extract important features from the given input image and feed the LSTM.
 Although few studies implemented this type of network, it should be noted that it serves specific purposes, and its usage, for example, can be valued for multitemporal applications.

 As aforementioned, other types of neural networks, aside from CNNs and RNNs, are currently being proposed to also deal with an image type of data.
 GANs are amongst the most innovative unsupervised DL models.
 GANs are composed of two networks: generative and discriminative, that contest between themselves.
 The generative network is responsible for extracting features from a particular data distribution of interest, like images, while the discriminative network distinguishes between real (reference or ground truth data) and those data generated by the generative part of GANs (fake data) \citep{Goodfellow2014, Ma2019}.
-Recently approaches in the image processing context like the classification of remote sensing images \citep{Lin2017} and image-to-image translation problems solution \citep{Isola2018} adopted GANs as DL models, obtaining successful results.
+Recently approaches in the image processing context like the classification of remote sensing images \citep{Lin2017} and image-to-image translation problems solution \citep{Isola2018} adopted GANs as DL model, obtaining successful results.